ETHMUNI/BI-Notes/Presentation.md

 **Polynomial Regression:**

 We applied polynomial regression to capture non-linear relationships between population and emissions, which yielded an R² of 0.56.
-However, we identified signs of overfitting, suggesting that the model might be too complex and fitting noise rather than meaningful patterns.
+However, we identified signs of overfitting.

 **Signs of overfitting:** The curve is bending sharply to follow some data points, which could be an indication that the model is focusing too much on specific points instead of generalizing well